ishan-nahid/diu_cms/README.md

 # DIU Counseling Management System (DIUCMS)
-Due to some legal perpose, we are moving the codebase to a secure repo.
-It will be updated after few months.
+As we are going to launch the project in production, so we moved the codebase to a private repo.
+For showcasing perpose I am adding a youtube link where i demonastare the project. (thank you) YT:
 ## Table of contents
 * [Introduction](#introduction)
 * [Status](#status)